Construction Engineering ,BSE

 Construct, Construction, Construction Engineer, INTEGRATION, Project Engineer, Project Management, Project Manager, Risk Management, Risk Manager, approved for STEM-OPT extension, leadership

-The BSE program in construction engineering is designed for students who wish to gain a professional engineering license while working at the interface of design and construction, and it is attractive to students interested in a career that emphasizes the construction of infrastructure.
+In the Bachelor of Science in Engineering program in construction engineering, you gain a professional engineering license while working at the interface of design and construction.
+The program prepares you for a career that emphasizes the construction of infrastructure.

-The degree program includes engineering design and construction management courses with a focus on sustainability and building information modeling topics.
+The degree program's engineering design and construction management courses include a focus on sustainability and building information modeling topics.
 Construction management content includes construction methods, contract management, cost and schedule control, people management and project estimating.

 The curriculum's design content includes structures, geotechnical engineering and transportation.
-Students are further prepared with the computer, management, technical and people skills they need to succeed.
+You are further prepared with the computer, management, technical and people skills you need to succeed.

 Accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org/, under the General Criteria and the Construction Engineering Program Criteria.